 Matej Andrejašič, Pipistrel

 Dr. Matej Andrejašič finished his undergraduate studies at the Faculty of Mathematics and Physics, University of Ljubljana, Slovenia, in 2009.
 After the graduation he got employed at Pipistrel d.o.o.
 Ajdovščina as a researcher in the Research and Development department.
-He received his PhD degree in physics at the University of Nova Gorica, Slovenia, in 2014 with the thesis entitled “Optimization of Aerodynamic Surfaces using Pressure Based Functionals”.
+He received his PhD degree in physics at the University of Nova Gorica, Slovenia, in 2014 with the pricing for writing coursework thesis entitled “Optimization of Aerodynamic Surfaces using Pressure Based Functionals”.
 At Pipistrel he is responsible for aerodynamic studies and CFD simulations done for internal projects and as well as for European research projects.

 Ritu Arora, TACC

 Ritu Arora is an HPC researcher and consultant at the Texas Advanced Computing Center (TACC).
 She also teaches at the University of Texas at Austin.
 Ritu provides HPC and Big Data consultancy to the users of the national supercomputing resources through her role in XSEDE (Extreme Science and Engineering Discovery Environment).
 The key areas of her interest and expertise are HPC, fault-tolerance, domain-specific languages, generative programming techniques, workflow automation, and Big Data management.
 She received her Ph.D. in Computer and Information Science from the University of Alabama at Birmingham in 2010.

 Dr. Alter is a USTAR associate professor of bioengineering and human genetics at the Scientific Computing and Imaging Institute at the University of Utah.
 Inventor of the “eigengene,” she pioneered the matrix and tensor modeling of large-scale molecular biological data, which, as she demonstrated, can be used to correctly generic lasix online